marq24/ha-tibber-pulse-local/README.md

-# Tibber Pulse LOCAL
+# Tibber Pulse IR LOCAL

-If you like to access the data of your Tibber Pulse directly (instead via the detour through the cloud), then there is a simple approach to read the data directly from the Tibber Pulse Bridge.
+If you like to access the data of your Tibber Pulse IR directly (instead via the detour through the cloud), then there is a simple approach to read the data directly from the Tibber Pulse Bridge.
 There are alternative solutions via an additional MQTT - but why should the data go through such a proxy, if it can be read directly.

+This integration will work __only__ with the __IR__ Version of the Tibber Pulse.
+There are other versions: P1, HAN or KM (sold in countries like Sweden, Norway or Netherlands) that __are not compatible__ with this integration.
+If you are not sure, what Tibber Pulse version you have just check, if you have an additional 'Bridge' device - which is basically an additional thing, that you have to plug into a power outlet (see the picture below).

 __Please note__, _that this integration is not official and not supported by the tibber development team.
 I am not affiliated with tibber in any way._